wix/Detox/docs/APIRef.ActionsOnElement.md

 Simulates a tap on the element at the specified point, or at element's activation point if no point is specified.

-`point`—a point in the element's coordinate space (optional, valid input: object with x and y numerical values)
+`point`—a point in the element's coordinate space (optional, valid input: object with x and y numerical values, default is `null`)

 **Note:** Special care should be applied when specifying a point with this method.
 Elements may have different dimensions when displayed on different device screen sizes, different text sizes, etc.